 Can you eat Ganoderma applanatum?

-Even though Ganoderma applanatum is edible, its woody and hard flesh make it impossible to consume.
+Even though Ganoderma applanatum is edible, its woody and hard flesh make it difficult to consume.

 It is commonly used to make fungal tea and tinctures and to make fire when camping.